One Minute (Breaking Bad): Plot

 A flashback in Mexico shows a young Leonel Salamanca complaining to his uncle, Hector, about a toy broken by Leonel's twin brother, Marco, with Leonel proclaiming that he wishes Marco was dead.
 In response, Hector shoves Marco's head in a tub of icy water despite Leonel's objections, and finally releases him after Leonel punches Hector, while proclaiming, "La familia es todo" (family is all).
 In the present, Leonel and Marco light candles at a makeshift Santa Muerte shrine.
 In the center, the twins place a photo of Hank Schrader.

 Furious that he was tricked into believing that his wife was in the hospital, Hank goes to Jesse Pinkman's house and attacks him as he opens the door.
 He knocks Jesse out cold before realizing that he has gone too far.
 Paramedics come and wheel Jesse away to the hospital as Hank stands by in shock.
 Walter White and Saul Goodman arrive at the hospital and meet Jesse.
 Walt notes that they would be in jail if they had not tricked Hank after Jesse blames him for his predicament.
-Jesse claims that he will make Hank's life miserable by suing him and that he will also resume his drug business, adding that if he gets caught, he would simply make a deal with the authorities to sell out Walt.
+Jesse declares that he will make Hank's life miserable by suing him and that he will also resume his drug business, adding that if he gets caught, he would simply make a deal with the authorities to sell out Walt.
 At the DEA, Hank makes a statement about what happened at the junkyard, but pleads the Fifth when it comes to his actions at Jesse's house.
 He is then informed that Jesse is filing charges for his actions.

 Skyler White visits Walt at his condo.
 He initially believes she is mocking him, but she pleads with him to pacify Jesse so that Hank does not face charges.
 Walt refuses despite Skyler's assertion that Hank is his family and asks her to leave.